ironArray/Caterva2/README.md

 ## Tools

 Caterva2 includes a simple script to export the full group and dataset hierarchy in an HDF5 file to a new Caterva2 root directory.
-You may invoke it like:
+You may use it like:

 ```sh
 cat2import existing-hdf5-file.h5 new-caterva2-root
 ```

-The tool is still pretty limited in its supported input and generated output, please invoke it with `--help` for more information.
+The tool is still pretty limited in its supported input and generated output, please invoke it with `--help` for more information (see also [cat2import](cat2import) in Caterva2 utilities documentation).

 That's all folks!